BrayLaak/us-air-quality-vs-cancer-rates/README.md

 Use built-in pandas functions to clean the data

+Use custom functions to operate on the data

 Make 2 basic plots with matplotlib to visualize the data from each dataset and output the graphs to the following files:

 >"AQI Readings.pdf"